FTVM 098 1-4 Units

 Introduction to Electronic Media

-This course introduces the history, structure, function, economics, content, and evolution of radio, television, film, the internet, and new media, including traditional and mature formats.
+This course introduces the history, structure, function, economics, content, and evolution of cinema, broadcast, and emerging media, including traditional and mature formats.
 The social, political, regulatory, ethical, and occupational impact of electronic media are also studied.
-(FORMERLY RTVF 100)

 FTVM 102 3 Units